Flexacoin Achieves Market Cap of $44.24 Million (FXC)

 Flexacoin Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Flexacoin directly using U.S. dollars.
-Investors seeking to trade Flexacoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Flexacoin using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Flexacoin directly using US dollars.
+Investors seeking to acquire Flexacoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Flexacoin using one of the exchanges listed above.

 Receive News & Updates for Flexacoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Flexacoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.